North and Middle Caicos: The unspoiled Caribbean

 These side-by-side islands are accessible via a 25-minute ferry ride from Providenciales, the Turks and Caicos Islands' international gateway and tourism hub.

-Provo, as it's known, is home to its own array of beautiful beaches -- including the spectacular and award-winning Grace Bay Beach -- but North and Middle Caicos deliver a far more rustic Caribbean experience plus some of the Turks and Caicos' most mesmerizing scenery.
+Provo, as it's known, is home to its own array of beautiful beaches -- including the spectacular and award-winning Grace Bay Beach -- but North and Middle Caicos deliver a far more rustic Caribbean travel experience plus some of the Turks and Caicos' most mesmerizing scenery.

 The rugged, sparsely populated islands make an ideal day trip or overnight complement to a longer stay in the islands.

 Regular ferry service ($50 round trip) runs from Walkin Marina in Leeward Provo to Sandy Point Marina in North Caicos.
 From there, a rental car or hired guide is essential to making the most of the causeway-linked islands.
 (Cars should be arranged in advance so that they're at the marina when you arrive).
 Helpful signs along the main road remind drivers to stay on the left in this British overseas territory, and cars are few and far between.
-A map and a sturdy vehicle are musts; signage is easy to miss and most of the roads off the main thoroughfare are pitted gravel.
+A map and a sturdy vehicle are musts at these destinations; signage is easy to miss and most of the roads off the main thoroughfare are pitted gravel.

 A coastal stunner